 Ease of Use

 We determined the amount of involvement each WiFi extender requires from plug to play to assess ease of use; in other words, from unboxing to operation.
 Our evaluation involved noting the included cables, instruction booklets, cords, and configuration cards.
-Next, we inspected each model for its various buttons, plugs, lights, and ports.
-Mostly, this metric is weighted toward the setup process of each extender and how they interface with the current WiFi router.
+Next, we meticulously inspect each model for various buttons, plugs, lights, and ports.
+We mostly weighted this metric towards each extender's setup process and how they interfaced with the current WiFi router.

-For aesthetics, we used our expert panel of judges to subjectively score the looks and feel of each device.
-We agreed that the more sleek looking extenders with the least amount of antennas looked the best.
+We used our expert panel of judges to score each device's look and feel subjectively for aesthetics.
+We agreed that the more sleek-looking extenders with the least amount of antennas looked the best.

-The TP-Link AC750 RE220 was our favorite model for this metric as it looks more like a nightlight or an air freshener than something that is emitting a WiFi signal.
-Also scoring well for this metric is the TP-Link RE300 that looks a little more like an extender, but is still lacking antennas.
+Our favorite model for this metric was the TP-Link AC750 RE220, as it looks more like a nightlight or an air freshener than something emitting a WiFi signal.
+Also scoring well for this metric is the Netgear EX5000, which looks a bit more like an extender but lacks antennas.

-Our other favorites for their looks are the NETGEAR EX6150 and the TP-Link N300.
+Our other favorites for their looks are the TP-Link AX1500 and the TP-Link N300.
 These each only have two antennas, unlike other models that have three or four.
 In particular, the TP-Link N300 has very minimal dimensions, making it less noticeable.

-Speed and the range are dependent on the strength and number of bands that the extender provides.
-Single bands broadcast at 2.4 GHz, dual bands emit 2.4 GHz as well as 5 GHz, and the newest triple-band models have two 5 GHz bands as well as a 2.4 GHz band.
+Speed and range are dependent on the strength and number of bands that the extender provides.
+Single bands broadcast at 2.4 GHz, dual bands emit 2.4 GHz and 5 GHz, and the newest triple-band models have two 5 GHz bands and a 2.4 GHz band.
 The higher the bandwidth and the more bands available, the more range and speed the extender will produce.